B2B Lead Scoring: Guide and Best Tools for 2022

 The advantage predictive lead scoring has over rule-based lead scoring is that it can pull data from a lot of different sources and you essentially don’t have to work on setting anything up yourself or analyze data to find key indicators.
 Depending on which software you use, you might also need to subscribe to data vendors for setup.
 This applies to both predictive and rule-based solutions but not all vendors need you to purchase 3rd-party data.
 Salespanel, for example, comes with data out of the box.

-Some B2B Lead Scoring Tools in the Market and Their Prices
+8 Best B2B Lead Scoring Tools in the Market for 2022 and Their Prices

 Setting Up Lead Scoring